 Candles have been in use for thousands of years — used for light during night time and in religious ceremonies; a myriad of uses and mythical air still cling to them millenniums later.
 And, just as there are various different events during which candles are used, candles are also made from different types of wax.
 The type of wax also sometimes influence where and when they are used.

-Candles were once made almost exclusively from animal fats (tallow), and beeswax.
+What are candles made from?
+Historically candles were once made almost exclusively from animal fats (tallow), and beeswax.
 The beeswax candles were much more costly, though, so their use was usually limited to the rich and religious ceremonies.
 This was quite common in Europe.
 Candles made from boiling cinnamon were also used in temples in India.

 Later, in the 1800s whale fat and spermaceti (which also burned cleaner) was used.
 Soon chemists began patenting their own chemical compounds like stearin (1825).